-- You may be asked to hold your breath during the scan.
+You may be asked to hold your breath during parts of the scan.

-the scan checks the images to make sure they are acceptable.
+the scan checks the images to make sure they're acceptable.

-After the test is completed, you will have your IV removed.
+You'll have your IV line removed after the test is completed.
 In most cases, you can

 return to all your normal activities at home.
 You may be given some additional instructions

-after the test, depending on your particular situation.
+after the test.
+It depends on your particular situation.

 Before you agree to the test or procedure make sure you know:

 The name of the test or procedure

 The reason you are having the test or procedure